List of Ned's Declassified School Survival Guide characters: Suzie Crabgrass

 Suzie Crabgrass (Christian Serratos) is Ned's longtime crush and Moze's rival at every sport and club, but she becomes her best friend.
 Having ended up dating Billy Loomer for a short time at the beginning of season 2, in season 3 she begins to develop a crush on Ned, and they start dating in the episode "Popularity & Stressin' Out".
 She leaves temporarily in the third season episode "Hallways & Friends Moving" but comes back in "Tests & When You Like Someone That is Going Out with Someone Else".
 She was Ned's dream girl since she was eight.
 In the series finale, she hopes at first that she and Ned will be together, but then decides to date Loomer after seeing his change and because Ned started to like Moze instead.

 Billy Loomer

 Billy Loomer, usually referred to simply as Loomer, (Kyle Swann), is the leader of a trio of bullies at Polk Middle School and he is the main antagonist of the show.
-He and his bully friends enjoy picking on kids all throughout the school, especially Ned, Cookie, and Coconut-Head, and he hates the Killer Bees and the Huge Crew.
+Billy and his bully friends love picking on kids all throughout the school, especially Ned (Whose Loomer's favorite nerd), Cookie, and Coconut-Head, and he hates the Killer Bees and the Huge Crew.
 For much of the series, he is dating Suzie Crabgrass, but he wants to break up with her so he can date Moze.
 He also has a crush on Cookie's alter ego Simone and is impressed by her knowledge of sports and automotive mechanics.
 At the end of the series, he changes from a violent bully into a kind, respectable, well-mannered young man.
 His name is a parody of Billy Loomis from the film Scream.